 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 This continuing education activity has been planned and implemented in accordance with the standards of the ADA Continuing Education Recognition Program (ADA CERP) through joint efforts between ADEA and AAL.

-The American Dental Education Association designates this activity for 50 continuing education credits.
+The American Dental Education Association designates this activity for up to 50 continuing education credits.

 All speakers agree that neither they nor members of their immediate family have any financial relationships with commercial entities that may be relevant to their presentation.